Arlo Pro vs. Arlo Pro 2 Home Security CamerasBy - 12/02/2018

 I’ve been running Arlo Pro for a while, and I like it.
 In fact, even after testing Blink, Blink XT, Reolink Argus, and Canary Flex, it remains my favorite battery-powered home security camera.
 So when Netgear asked if I would be interested in testing Arlo Pro 2, it was a no-brainer.
 Running the two cameras side-by-side I’ve learned that while there aren’t a lot of differences between the two devices there are a few worth mentioning.

-Arlo sells three, wire-free security cameras.
-I only have hands-on experience with Pro and Pro 2 but I’m familiar with Arlo Wire-Free.
-As Netgear is still selling it, I thought a comparison of all three cameras might be helpful.
+Arlo sells four, wire-free security cameras (with a fifth launching soon).
+I only have hands-on experience with Pro and Pro 2 but I’m familiar with the others and thought a comparison of all five cameras might be helpful.

 |Free Cloud Storage|

-All three camera systems rely on a base station, which remains connected to Ethernet and power, but the cameras are cordless and communicate with the base station using a wireless protocol.
+All three of the cameras currently shipping rely on a base station, which remains connected to Ethernet and power, but the cameras are cordless and communicate with the base station using a wireless protocol.

 I often get asked about camera range.
 As in, how far away from the base station can you place a camera?
 And while I could answer that question as it relates to my experience, the answer would not be the same for you.
 The maximum distance you can place Arlo from the base station is 300 feet, but that distance is affected by several variables including building material, walls, doors, and more.